maluyckx/Network_Attacks/report.md

 ## Requirements for the project

-Assuming that the `mininet-vm` is launched, first the files need to be copied inside the VM :
+Assuming the `mininet-vm` is already launched, the following files need to be copied inside the VM before proceeding with the project :

 `attacks` -> `/home/mininet/attacks`